6epreu/sidebar_android/README.md

 sidebar_android
 ===============

-This is small library project with example, that describes realization on android sidebar navigation
+This is small library project with example, that describes realization of android sidebar navigation